|Photography of John Lynner Peterson|

 The subject line quote is by Denis Belliveau and Francis O’Donnell retraced Marco Polo’s entire 25,000-mile, land-and-sea route from

 Venice to and back.
-PBS recently aired their documentary, "In the Footsteps of Marco Polo" about the trip.
 It is a motto my husband John and I have found to be true throughout our lives.
-John’s exhibit, “Who is My Neighbor” opens at the Clark County Public Library on October 1st and run the entire month.
-The Opening Reception is October 7 from 5:30 – 7:30 pm and John will lecture on the exhibit on October 18th at 6:30.
+John’s exhibit, “Who is My Neighbor” opens at the Lyric Theatre this Friday, April 20th in connection the Gallery Hop in Lexington.
+The exhibit will run from April 20 to June 2nd with the Opening Reception April 20th from 5-8 pm.
+John will lecture on the exhibit on May 6th from 2-4 pm.
 China

 The story of John’s travels ranks right up there with Belliveau and O’Donnell’s retracing of Marco Polo’s.
 The provenance behind the photos brings even more enlightenment to the concept of being a neighbor to all peoples.

 Remember the song, “You have to be carefully taught” from South Pacific?
-(Linked here to a Barbra Streisand rendition.)
-The song, sung by the character Lieutenant Cable, was considered controversial when the musical first opened.
+The song, sung Lieutenant Cable, was considered controversial when the musical first opened.
 The dialogue which preceded the song said, racism "not born in you!
 It happens after you’re born..."

-Rodgers and Hammerstein risked the entire success of the show when legislators challenged its decency or supposed Communist agenda.
+Rodgers and Hammerstein risked the entire success of the show when legislatives challenged its decency or supposed Communist agenda.

 Georgia lawmakers even introduced a bill that would have outlawed entertainment containing "an underlying philosophy inspired by ."
 Rodgers and Hammerstein defended their work strongly.
 James Michener, upon whose stories South Pacific was based, recalled, "The authors replied stubbornly that this number represented why they had wanted to do this play, and that even if it meant the failure of the production, it was going to stay in.
 (Wikipedia) Moscow